While most apps are fun, few are just a game to their founders.

 How best to monetize your idea depends a lot on what kind of app you have.
 We’ve outlined some of the most popular methods.

-- Advertised-Supported.
+- Advertiser-Supported.
 These apps are free, but users often have to navigate through or listen to advertisements.
 Some ad-supported apps also include an option to pay to remove the ads.
 Pandora is a great example of this; its premium version allows users to have an ad-free listening experience.

 - Subscription.
 The subscription model can be implemented a few different ways.
 You can offer users exclusive access to your content via a set-time, auto-renewing subscription.
 A good example of this is the New Times Crossword app.
 Another subscription-based model offers users an ad-free experience for the cost of a renewable fee, as mentioned above.